Proximal diabetic neuropathy: Causes

 This condition most commonly affects people with type 2 diabetes, although sometimes presents in those without diabetes (nondiabetic lumbosacral radiculoplexus neuropathy).
 The population trends suggest that hyperglycemia likely plays a role but may not be the causative factor.

 The nerve damage associated with the disease was first thought to be caused by metabolic changes such as endoneurial microvessel disease, in which cells that support the endothelium (pericytes) are damaged due to high blood sugar.
 Pericytes regulate capillary blood flow and phagocytosis of cellular debris and ischemia of the nerves can occur if pericytes are damaged.
 A different potential mechanism involves an immune mechanism causing a microvasculitis which could lead to ischemia.

 Diagnosis

-Patients with diabetes and proximal (hip, thigh) pain and weakness may be suspected of having diabetic amyotrophy.
+Patients with diabetes and proximal (hip, thigh) pain and weakness may be suspected of having femoral neuropathy or diabetic amyotrophy.
 More definitive diagnosis can be made with electrodiagnostic studies including nerve conduction studies (NCS) and electromyography (EMG).
 Diabetic amyotrophy is often a diagnosis of exclusion in diabetic patients with evidence of lumbosacral plexopathy on NCS and EMG studies for whom no other cause of lumbosacral plexopathy can be determined.

+Diabetic femoral neuropathy is typically associated with type 2 diabetes and progresses from a uni-lateral thigh pain to muscle weakness and atrophy.